 This recipe calls for ghee (or grass-fed butter) for added flavour.
 Obviously, if using butter, the mashed potatoes will no longer be dairy-free.

-Ghee, on the other hand, is virtually dairy-free in that around 99.9% of dairy solids have been removed and almost pure dairy fat is what remains.
+Ghee, on the other hand, is virtually lactose-free in that around 99.9% of lactose solids have been removed and almost pure dairy fat is what remains.

 For those who have a dairy allergy, ghee should be avoided.